 But when Trey glanced at his computer he saw his reflection in the screen and realized his smile had been replaced by scrunched and angry eyebrows.

 Oh God, help.
 That thought just stole my joy.
 And my dad doesn't deserve this.
 A familiar verse rang in his head.
 Take every thought captive.

 That night as he went to bed, he decided to play target practice on his thoughts.
 He lay in silence and waited for his thoughts.
 He realized the negative thoughts would sneak up on him and be consuming him before he even realized it.
 So he waited for them to come out, and listened so he could see them before they were upon him.

 And he got good at recognizing them.
 And then immediately offering them to God.
 It became very much like target practice.
 He recognized them, and said, "That thought is yours, God."
 He'd picture it blow away from him and then he'd go back to observing.

 And to think he had let so many thoughts munch at him and steal his joy for so long.
 But he'd have to get good at this target practice game.
 Those thoughts were so sneaky.
 If he stuck with it, maybe he could rid himself of them all together.
+But they attacked so often.
 It would have to be a war of attrition.

 Do you find yourself fuming about something that maybe shouldn't be this big of a deal?
-Does it feel sometimes like something deep and unknown is motivating you?
+Does it feel sometimes like something deep and unknown is motivating you to prove they're wrong?
 Does it feel just a little too good to curse someone and build arguments against them in your head?
 Maybe those thoughts are worth waging war against.